Find out what CAD is used for and get details on career options, salaries, and possible employers.

 Graduates of our Computer-Aided Design and Drafting program have been hired at:

 The Computer-Aided Design and Drafting program teaches the software and technical skills needed to become a CAD technician or draftsperson.
-This program is project-based and provides hands-on experience with the latest software.

 In this program you will learn: